- December 20, 2022

 Let's get the party started!
 Play solo or connect with your friends, pick a track, choose your instrument and start playing.
 The fun never stops: Import your own tracks and prove that you and your buddies are not going down in history as the ultimate Disaster Band.
 With the creative freedom to play any note at any time, you can practice and improvise in absolutely every song while you explore the…

-- The game is hilarious and provides a lot of fun, especially when played with friends.
+- The game is hilariously fun, especially when played with friends, providing a great source of laughter and entertainment.

-- Many instruments sound poor, detracting from the overall experience.
+- Many instruments sound poor, detracting from the overall experience and making gameplay feel less polished.

 music